Germany goes to EU with accusation of Fiat emissions cheating

-BERLIN Germany's Transport Ministry has asked the European Commission to investigate exhaust emissions of Fiat Chrysler vehicles for potential illegal manipulation devices, German government documents showed on Thursday.
+BERLIN (Reuters) - Germany's Transport Ministry has asked the European Commission to investigate exhaust emissions of Fiat Chrysler (FCHA.MI) vehicles for potential illegal manipulation devices, German government documents showed on Thursday.

-Germany's motor vehicle authority KBA began testing the vehicles of several manufacturers, including Fiat, after Volkswagen's admission in September last year that it had cheated emissions tests with motor-management software.
+Germany's motor vehicle authority KBA began testing the vehicles of several manufacturers, including Fiat, after Volkswagen's (VOWG_p.DE) admission in September last year that it had cheated emissions tests with motor-management software.

 The direct approach to the European Union executive comes after the German transport ministry raised concerns over Fiat vehicles with Italian authorities earlier this year and a subsequent rejection by Italian authorities of claims that Fiat and Chrysler vehicles used illegal exhaust manipulation devices.